Deformation of Sasakian metrics: Sasakian structures and its underlying structures

-by $H=\ker \eta$.
-The right hand side is trivial, because $d\eta$ is a transverse K\"{a}hler form which is $J$-invariant.
-It follows that $[JX,JY] - [X,Y]$ is a local section of $H$ for any local sections $X$ and $Y$.
-This proves the first half of the integrability condition.
-We will show that the Nijenhaus tensor
+for local sections $X$ and $Y$ of $H$.
+The right hand side is zero, because $d\eta$ is a transverse K\"{a}hler form, which is $\Phi $-invariant.
+It follows that $[\Phi X,\Phi Y] - [X,Y]$ is a local section of $H$ for any local sections $X$ and $Y$.
+This implies the first half of the integrability condition.